dee-2197/DATA_550_final_project/README.md

 Link to docker image on dockerhub-
 <https://hub.docker.com/repository/docker/deepanshugoel21/final_project_image/general>

-# Instructions for running a docker image and automatically create a report
+# Instructions for running a docker image and automatically creating a report

 After building a docker image, to run a docker image just type “docker run